 So in this video, we are going to edit some of our components and clean up our model.
 Let's get started.

 Let's orbit around to the inside of our main room of our clubhouse.
-Zoom in into these windows.
+Zoom into these windows.
 I would like to add some door handles to these windows, and let's see if we can modify these windows a little bit.

 So as we can see, we have this line dividing the two panes.
 I want to make this a little bit more realistic and maybe have these be sliding or opening doors.
 We're going to add handles, so let's imagine that these are hinged doors.

 When we want to click and drag here, we're only clicking on this portion of the window frame.
-I will make group, right click, make group.
+I will make group, right click, Make Group.
 I'll double click on this, and I'll make sure that I selected everything.

 I see here that I added an extra line right here that I don't want.
 So I can actually select that and delete it.
-And now I will go into this one and right click, make group, and double click into this component to make sure that it all looks right.
+And now I will go into this one and right click, Make Group, and double click into this component to make sure that it all looks right.

-I see that we're missing a face right here, so I will use auto heal by drawing a line to auto heal that face.
+I see that we're missing a face right here, so I will use Auto Heal by drawing a line to auto-heal that face.
 And then select out of that and double click into this group.
 Make sure that all looks good.

 What I want to do is I want to delete this portion and delete this window and make this glass and this frame an actual component.
 So there's going to be a nested component inside of this other component.
 I'm going to cancel this for now so we can see what this is called.

 And so if I was to modify one, it'll modify both.
 Same with each of these.
-So that's a really nice way to kind of modify that if I like wanted to change things later and get more detail into it.
+So that's a really nice way to kind of modify that if I wanted to change things later and get more detail into it.

 And you can see that this is a component, a separate component, and this whole thing is another component.
 If I modify this window, it'll modify this window.
 Now let's add some door handles to this component of this door panel.